-- 6.26(3) Element C: The director promotes an understanding and sensitivity toward culture, ethnicity, and diversity of language within staff and student body. - 6.26(4) to meet the specific needs of gifted and talented students. - 6.27 Quality Standard VII Parent, Family and Community Partnership: The director of gifted education is knowledgeable about effective communication, decision-making, problem-solving, and conflict-resolution strategies.
-The director must be able to facilitate partnerships and engage parents, families, educators, administrators, students, and communities in the implementation of gifted education programs. - 6.27(1) Element A: The director of gifted education promotes understanding, resolves conflicts, and builds consensus for improving gifted programs. - 6.27(2) and the community in gifted education program. - 6.27(3) Element C: The director applies methods and systems to maximize parent and family involvement. - 6.27(4) Element D: The director implements family partnership practices that support gifted student achievement and school involvement. - 6.27(5) Element E: The director cooperatively develops and shares a vision for the district or administrative unit that supports and promotes gifted education. - 6.28 Quality Standard VIII Budget and Resources: The director of gifted education must be able to budget and allocate resources related to gifted education. - 6.28(1) Element A: The director of gifted education develops and manages a gifted education budget.
+- 6.26(3) Element C: The director promotes an understanding and sensitivity toward culture, ethnicity, and diversity of language within staff and student body. - 6.26(4) Element D: The director understands the skills and knowledge necessary for educators to meet the specific needs of gifted and talented students. - 6.27 Quality Standard VII Parent, Family and Community Partnership: The director of gifted education is knowledgeable about effective communication, decision-making, problem-solving and conflict-resolution strategies.
+The director must be able to facilitate partnerships and engage parents, families, educators, administrators, students and communities in the implementation of gifted education programs. - 6.27(1) Element A: The director of gifted education promotes understanding, resolves conflicts, and builds consensus for improving gifted programs. - 6.27(2) Element B: The director develops the infrastructure to include parents, families and the community in the gifted education program. - 6.27(3) Element C: The director applies methods and systems to maximize parent and family involvement. - 6.27(4) Element D: The director implements family partnership practices that support gifted student achievement and school involvement. - 6.27(5) Element E: The director cooperatively develops and shares a vision for the district or administrative unit that supports and promotes gifted education. - 6.28 Quality Standard VIII Budget and Resources: The director of gifted education must be able to budget and allocate resources related to gifted education. - 6.28(1) Element A: The director of gifted education develops and manages a gifted education budget.

 The director facilitates stakeholders' involvement in a collaborative budget development process. - 6.28(2) Element B: The director leverages resources for gifted education within school systems. - 6.28(3) Element C: The director's gifted education budget addresses state requirements. - 6.28(4) Element D: The director conducts research and needs assessments in order to accurately identify specific budget needs and promotes initiatives for gifted education funding through grants and other funding opportunities.